 Resting your jaw might help.
 This will allow the muscles you use for chewing to relax.
 You should avoid chewing gum or biting your nails.
-Eating softer food for a while may also help you rest your jaw.
+Eating softer food for a while might also help you rest your jaw.

 You should also try to avoid stressful situations, as stress may lead you to clench your jaw or grind your teeth, which can make your jaw problems worse.
-If you are very stressed or anxious, relaxation techniques like belly breathing or a talking treatment like cognitive behaviour therapy (CBT) might be useful.
+If you are very stressed or anxious, relaxation techniques like belly breathing or a talking treatment like cognitive behavioral therapy (CBT)might be useful.

-Your doctor might recommend that you have physiotherapy.
-A physiotherapist will show you exercises designed to help your jaw.
+Your doctor might recommend that you have physical therapy.
+A physical therapist will show you exercises designed to help your jaw.

-Doctors sometimes recommend a splint or bite guard to wear, usually at night (these look a bit like a boxer's gumshield), if your symptoms don't improve after two weeks of jaw rest.
-This may help reduce the pain in your jaw.
+Doctors sometimes recommend a splint or bite guardto wear, usually at night (these look a bit like a boxer's mouth guard), if your symptoms don't improve after two weeks of jaw rest.
+This might help reduce the pain in your jaw.
 You'll need to see a dentist to get a guard fitted.